Meet Our Community

 Having found his own way through music, Abello aims for the KJC to empower music students to achieve their fullest potential as artists, leaders, and global citizens.
 The Conservatory, which is staffed by professional musicians and educators from Nepal and around the world, as well as visiting faculty, offers courses in music from both the Western and Asian canons.
 The school operates a state-of-the-art recording studio—home of the KatJazz record label—and organizes musical events bringing local and visiting musicians together with the community.
 The school has raised funds to provide more than 500 music scholarships to young Nepali musicians.

 The KJC has celebrated International Jazz Day every year since 2012.
 Every edition has seen steady growth across the board, whether in the number of performers, the types of activities presented, or the level of patronage from national and international institutions.

 Since then, the KJC has made a strong recovery, and continues to host international musicians of note for its regular programs and International Jazz Day celebrations alike.
-Most recently, for Jazz Day 2017, the Conservatory hosted musicians from Turin, Italy and presented a weeklong, comprehensive program of events in Kathmandu and Patan that included concerts, workshops, a street art intervention, film screenings and a charity event.
+In recent editions, the Conservatory hosted musicians from Turin, Italy and presented a weeklong, comprehensive program of events in Kathmandu and Patan that included concerts, workshops, a street art intervention, film screenings and a charity event.

 The KJC continues to thrive under the leadership of Mariano Abello and his dedicated staff.
 International Jazz Day is proud to have KJC as a valued partner each year.